bsciretti/py10x-engine/README.md

 * The ! puts M in the given register
 * The ^ puts the given register in A

-Attention, if you are working on a splitted register you should werite a space beetween the register name and the operation.
-For example: "B/ ><" it's ok, "B/><" no, also "C/ ^" it's ok, "C/^" no.

 #### Operations on A
 * A>< puts the abs(A) in A
 * /^ deletes decimal part of A